-Interstate 540 begins at U.S. 271 in southern Fort Smith and travels northeast through Fort Smith to Van Buren and Interstate 40.
+Interstate 540 begins at U.S. 271 near the Oklahoma state line and travels northeast through Fort Smith to Van Buren and Interstate 40.
 The route was truncated on April 21, 2014 when signs for I-540 north of I-40 at Alma were removed as part of a 30-day project to resign the I-40-to-Fayetteville/Bentonville stretch of I-540 as I-49.

 The first segment of Arkansas 540 opened to traffic in 1995 between Interstate 40 and Mountainburg; a subsequent extension in 1998 brought the state highway freeway to Fayetteville.
-With major cuts through the Boston Mountains and passes through the Bobby Hopper Tunnel (0.3 miles long; opened in 1999 and named for a former Arkansas Highway Commission director) between Exits 34 (220) and 45 (231).
+With major cuts through the Boston Mountains coupled with the Bobby Hopper Tunnel, this freeway was considered an engineering marvel.
+Located between Exits 34 (220) and 45 (231), The 0.3 mile long tunnel opened in 1999 and is named for a former Arkansas Highway Commission director.

 In 2001, Interstate 540 was extended once again, this time to the city of Bentonville (perhaps best known as home of Wal-Mart) at Exit 93 (U.S. 71).

-Western Terminus - U.S. 271 - south of Fort Smith, Arkansas
+Southern Terminus - U.S. 271 and Arkansas 253 - Fort Smith, Arkansas

 Perspective from Interstate 540 west